ians-c/Power-Meter/README.md

 Power meters are crucial for cycling training.
 They are used to construst regimented schedules and workouts to optimize athletes' benefits.
 However, being very expensive and difficult to install, many seek alternatives.
 From only a gpx file, this program attempts to replicate a power meter as accuractely as possible by calculating the instantaneous power output over the course of a ride.

 # Methods
-Velocity(v) and accerlation(a) were derived from longitude and latitude coordinates.
-Wind magnetitude and direction were found using Meteostat API.
+Velocity(v) and acceleration(a) were derived from longitude and latitude coordinates.
+Wind magnitude and direction were found using Meteostat API.
 Mass(m) of both rider and bike was taken as input.

 We know that the power output from a rider must equal sum of the power of acceleration, the power of wind resistance, the power of rolling resistance, and the power of gravity.